Slow Cooker Pinto Beans and Ham

 - Other seasonings- Try using thyme or Italian seasoning for an earthy taste.
 You can also add spice using chili powder or cayenne pepper.

-Do I have To Soak The Dried Beans?
+Do I Need to Soak Dried Beans?

 - Overnight soak- Sort through the beans to make sure there isn't any small pieces of debris or pebbles.
 Place in a bowl filled with cold water and allow to soak at least 6 hours or overnight.